itsermo/holovideo-algorithms/render_algorithms/dscp4/README.md

   - SPACEBAR toggles the render window view mode from color to depth buffer
   - Q will close the render window

+- dscp4-qt (GUI)

+dscp4-qt can be run from a terminal shell by running the command
+	dscp4-qt

+The CMAKE installer also creates a desktop file for Ubuntu and Fedora, which will show up on your list of applications with a colorful bunny icon titled "dscp4-qt".
+Look for it in your search bar.

+dscp4-qt is a straightforward GUI that allows you to alter settings for the algorithm and run different modes, save screenshots, etc.

 ## Uninstalling
 Simply running the following command from the CMAKE build path:

 	sudo make uninstall

 Will delete all traces of dscp4 from your computer

- ## Using
+## Developing with libdscp4
+If you would like to feed your own 3D data for fringe computation, you can use the C-linkage API for libdscp4 to upload vertex, color and normals from your 3D data.
+Refer to [dscp4.h](libdscp4/dscp4.h)

 libdscp4 has 4 modes of operation:
 - "model viewing" - Opens an OpenGL window and shows the models with normal, perspective projection.
 - "stereogram view" - Opens an OpenGL window and shows models